 Podcasting is attracting large investors who want listeners and revenue.
 See:

 - the 2015 article in the Observer, Stockholm Startup Acast Solves Podcasters’ Advertising Problem;

 - the 2016 NY Times article Podcasts Surge, but Producers Fear Apple Isn’t Listening;

 - the Guardian piece why indie podcasts are in peril.

 Publishers view subscribers as a cash flow, and change the apps and the terms of service.

 Podcasts, like radio and television, rely on engaging or relatable narrators to interpret scripts.
 I have enjoyed Stephen Fry’s work, some of which he wrote.
 He produced his work through his own firm, SamFry.
 In 2018, he released Great Leap Years, which is still available to stream or download on Acast and other podcatchers, sometimes as part of his other series 7 Deadly Sins (both were produced for television).
 The more recent series that he narratives, Victorian Secrets and Edwardian Secrets, are only available on Audible.
 He does not describe himself as a writer of Victorian Secrets and Edwardian Secrets on his own website.
 Amazon, the owner of Audible, bundles content – this content is only available to users who subscribe.

 The VC financed entity Maple Media bought the Player FM IP in May 2020.
 Initial coverage treated this a change that might be beneficial for someone.
 TechCrunch May 12, 2020.
 The Android Police put Maple Media on a sort of watch list October 29, 2020.
-Maple Media broke Player FM for some users for some advantage.
+Maple Media broke Player FM for some users for some financial advantage.